If I Had a Rocket Launcher: Bruce Cockburn, A Leader Among His Peers

 Bruce lead the workshop, and in leading off one of his own songs he took a moment to share with the large audience – sitting sedately on a knoll in the sunshine by the beautiful Ottawa River – how he came to write it.
 Bruce has travelled the world, speaking out against atrocities committed to people’s in developing countries.
 One subject he has rallied against is landmines.
 In the late 1980s and again in the mid 1990s, he visited Mozambique, a country being torn apart by rebel violence.
 His vignettes of rebels laying landmines in school yards and in concentric circles outside villages and then lobbing grenades into them to produce panic among villagers to flee, only then to lose limbs and their lives, caused a deafening silence in the audience.

 Bruce Cockburn has walked the talk consistently over several decades and not taken the convenient route that many celebrities have in search of acceptance and/or media attention.
 He does his international work because it’s the right thing to do.
 For me Bruce is a leader among his peers, yet he is one of the most humble and unassuming people I’ve ever met.
 Whether it’s on stage with other musicians or meeting fans, he is gracious, humorous and respectful.
 We need more people like Bruce Cockburn.
 If you’re not familiar with his music, check him out.
-Bruce will be releasing his 32nd album in 2010 (his first release was in 1970 at age 25).
+Bruce released his 33rd album in 2011 (his first release was in 1970 at age 25).

 Photos by J. Taggart